Want a Successful Marriage? Discuss Money Often

 As financial partners, you and your spouse must work toward the same goals.
 Together, you should have a clear picture of what you want your lives to look like.
 Then, set short-term, intermediate, and long-term financial goals.

 For example, let’s say you plan to buy a house in the next five years.
 You may want to consider opening a joint savings account – ideally one with a high annual percentage yield and interest compounded daily.
 Establish a set amount each person will contribute to the account every month and have a discussion if that number needs to be adjusted at some point.
-Working together toward shared goals will bring you closer as a couple and set you both up for success financially.
+You also may need to improve your credit score through healthy credit practices and understanding what affects your score.

 Meet Regularly for Updates

-Regular check-ins will validate your efforts and limit opportunities for slip-ups.
 Unplanned circumstances should be brought to the discussion table right away to prevent small issues from becoming large, stressful problems.

+You may want to create a budget as well.
 Budgets are the roadmaps to financial health, but they must fit each couple’s financial situation.
 If one person prefers taking the lead on the budget, the other must be included in decisions.
 This will promote trust in the relationship.
 As finances change, budgets must also be adjusted.
 Regular check-ins with each other will make you both feel more secure.

-Be Honest With Finances
+Be Honest About Your Finances

 Never be dishonest about costs and debts.
 Each partner should have a slush fund for expenses – but not one that is hidden.
 You can keep your finances partially separated, but don’t hide purchases or spending behavior.
 “Financial infidelity,” as it’s called, can hurt your marriage.